 You are encouraged to get in touch with us if you ever feel that you have received unfair treatment, your perspective is being disregarded or you have noticed that there are issues with equality or parity at the University.
 All the information you share with us is handled with complete confidentiality.

-The best way to get involved is to apply to become a member of the Executive Board, the Section for Advocacy or one of the Campus Boards.
+The best way to get involved is to apply to become a member of the Executive Board, Teams or Council for Chaipersons.
 Alternatively, you could present yourself as a candidate in the Representative Council elections or apply to become one of the Student Representatives in the UEF administration (called Halloped in Finnish).
 These Halloped positions are regularly advertised on the ISYY website.

-Please contact the board of the Student Organisation for the subject you study, if you would like to do student advocacy work in your own field.
+Please contact the board of the Student association for the subject you study, if you would like to do student advocacy work in your own field.

 Follow our communication channels and get the latest updates in matters that are important to you and the student movement in general.